Slightly Scary Campfire Stories

 Written By: N.M.
 Fellows

-A group of boys were sitting around a campfire telling ghost stories at night, hours after the adults had went to bed in their tents.
-An older boy had just finished a scary story that left the boys on edge, when they heard a whistle coming from the woods.
+A group of boys were sitting around a campfire telling ghost stories at night, hours after the adults had gone to bed in their tents.
+An older boy had just finished a scary story that left the boys on edge when they heard a whistle coming from the woods.

 All the boys looked at each other, terrified to ask, but one brave boy asked the question, “What is the Whistler?”.